 În astfel de pericul s-ar face vânzători.

-The fulgere să piară, the trăsnet şi pucioasă,
+De fulgere să piară, de trăsnet şi pucioasă,

 Oricare s-ar retrage din gloriosul loc,